 They empower you to target your products and services to your customers based on cold, hard data.
-To continue the analogy (why not?) they also give you an idea of where the fish are biting—in other words, where to find your customers.
+They also give you an idea of where to find your customers.

 Selling to 13 year olds?
 Millennials?
 Middle-aged men with high-income?
 Once you know who you're selling to you're able to pick which marketing channels will be most effective.
 (That's why it's a good idea to constantly evaluate marketing campaigns)

 So demographic data is super valuable.
 But that doesn't mean it's relevant to every survey you conduct.
-As we've seen, they're best used for market research and other governmental surveys where it's helpful to split audiences into segments.
+They're best used for market research and other governmental surveys where it's helpful to split audiences into segments.
+For example:

 If you're using demographics as part of a longer survey—about customer satisfaction, for example—they're best used sparingly.
 Keep in mind that you're asking sensitive questions and folks won't share that kind of information without a good reason.